jaystack/functionly-doc/wiki/functionly-readme.md

 ```

 ### Read todos
-We need to create a service to read a todo items.
+We need to create a service to read todo items.
 ```js
 export class GetAllTodos extends TodoService {
     async handle() {}